By Crown Yachts Miami Team · Bachelorette Charter Specialists

 Do I need to bring games, or does Crown Yachts Miami provide them?

-Games are the responsibility of the group organizer (typically the MOH).
+Games are the MOH's responsibility.
 Crown Yachts Miami does not provide games.
-Bring printable or card-based games that fit in a small tote bag and require no table setup.
+Everything should fit in a small tote bag — printable or card-based games only, no large setups.

 Related Guides